-A graduate course that was completed while the student was enrolled in a previous graduate program at Wake Forest University may be considered for transfer to a second program provided that the course was not counted toward the first degree and a grade of B or better was earned.
-The maximum number of hours that may be transferred to a different program within the University toward a Master's degree in another program is 6.
+Reynolda Campus.
+A graduate course that was completed while the student was enrolled previously in another graduate or professional program at Wake Forest University may be considered for transfer by a program within the Wake Forest University Graduate School, provided that the course was not counted toward the first degree and a grade of B (or the equivalent thereof as determined by the Graduate School) or better was earned.
+The maximum number of hours that may be transferred to a different program within the University toward a Master's degree in another program is 6..